...... where Quilters & Stitchers get inspired!

 Designs with Lines

-Weirheim and Martingale.
-To this date, she has quilted over
+Bernantix, Retta Weirheim and Martingale.
+To this date, she

-8,000 quilts and has made several hundred.
-Pam has appeared
+has quilted over 8,000 quilts and has made several hundred.

-been featured in Fons and Porter as a Celebrity Quilter.
+She has also been featured in Fons and Porter as a Celebrity

 Pam is an international instructor, including IMQS, Innovations, Machines in Motion, The Home Machine Quilting & Sewing Show, IMQX in NH, International Quilt Festival in Houston and several local shows in the Northwest.